klzgrad/naiveproxy/README.md

 * [Active probing](https://ensa.fi/active-probing/): defeated by *application fronting*, i.e. hiding proxy servers behind a commonly used frontend with application-layer routing.
 * Length-based traffic analysis: mitigated by length padding.

 The code consists of a patch series morphed and rebased onto every new Chrome release.
-It's normal to see the latest commit being old, while most recent activities happen in [project releases](https://github.com/klzgrad/naiveproxy/releases).

 ## Architecture